jakub-pomykala/tracing-demo/README.md

 [Istio](https://istio.io/), a joint effort between IBM, Google and Lyft creates a [service mesh](https://github.com/IBM/microservices-traffic-management-using-istio) that can be integrated into a container orchestration platform like Kubernetes.
 While the set of technologies provided by Istio promises to enhance system observability, developers should be aware of new requirements to take advantage of these capabilities.

-In this pattern we'll look at how Open Liberty, Microprofile and Open Tracing work alongside Istio and introduce the concept of distributed tracing, a way to capture, visualize and tell the story of what happens to an individual request.
+In this pattern we'll look at how Open Liberty, MicroProfile and Open Tracing work alongside Istio and introduce the concept of distributed tracing, a way to capture, visualize and tell the story of what happens to an individual request.
 An application inside the mesh does need to do some extra work to propagate request context through the mesh.
 Open Liberty reduces the effort needed to instrument code to allow services to use distributed tracing.

 # Tracing with Istio

 One of the perhaps confusing areas of Istio is whether and how much an application has to be changed to take advantage of the distributed tracing support.
 If you install the standard "Bookinfo" application, you will find that requests are traced and visible in Zipkin or Jaeger.
 However, each service has code to [capture and propagate](https://github.com/istio/istio/blob/master/samples/bookinfo/src/details/details.rb#L130-L148) tracing headers. [(See documentation here)](https://istio.io/docs/tasks/telemetry/distributed-tracing/#understanding-what-happened).
 Manually handling context propagation is error prone, tedious and runs the risk creating gaps in the trace record.
-This is where Open Liberty and Microprofile can help.
-When using the JAX-RS REST client alongside Microprofile OpenTracing, spans and request errors are sent to the trace collector, and header-based trace ID propagation is handled automatically.
+This is where Open Liberty and MicroProfile can help.
+When using the JAX-RS REST client alongside MicroProfile OpenTracing, spans and request errors are sent to the trace collector, and header-based trace ID propagation is handled automatically.

 Along with deploying Open Liberty based containers, we also add a Node microservice not using any tracing library.
 This will demonstrate how to take advantage of Envoy and its understanding of tracing headers to connect its function to the broader request context.

 In this pattern, we'll go through these steps:

 1. Installing Istio, enabling tracing and providing access to a dashboard.
-2. Add Microprofile and OpenTracing to OpenLiberty project.
+2. Add MicroProfile and OpenTracing to Open Liberty project.
 3. Run a simple microservice based application and explore a distributed tracing UI.
 4. Investigate application failures using information from distributed tracing.